By Thore Bischoff

 All in all, a PLM system creates value for all your stakeholders – both internal and external ones.
 But other digital solutions do as well.
 Let us look at how PLM works together with other popular digital industry solutions.

-How does PLM fit with other Digital Solutions?
+How does a PLM fit with other Digital Solutions?

 Are you already using other digital solutions, such as PIM or ERP, and do not see the additional benefit of a PML?